 There's nothing quite like Coney Island's annual parade of quirky mermaids and sea creatures, antique cars, floats and performers.
-The pageant, founded in 1983, displays participants' mastery of mythology and wearable art.
+The pageant, founded in 1983, displays participants' mastery of seaside mythology and wearable art.
 (You'd be hard-pressed to find a similar event in any other NYC neighborhood.)
-The procession moves east from Surf Avenue and West 21st Street, turns south on West 10th Street, then heads back west on the boardwalk, ending in front of MCU Park.
-The parade draws hundreds of thousands of people, so get there early to snag a prime viewing spot.
-After the colorful characters have made their way around—led, of course, by the celebrity king and queen (Judah Friedlander and Carole Radziwill, respectively, last year)—there's still plenty to explore nearby.
-Check out our guide to Coney Island for other ways to experience the amusement district.
+The procession starts at 1pm, moving east along Surf Avenue from West 21st Street; it turns south on West 10th Street, then heads back west on the boardwalk, ending in front of MCU Park.
+It draws hundreds of thousands of people, so get there early to snag a prime viewing spot.
+After the colorful characters have made their way around, there's still plenty to explore nearby.
+Check out our guide to Coney Island for the lowdown.
 For more information, visit coneyisland.com.